Shravanyaram/ElevateLabs/task 5/wireshark_task_readme.md

 1. ✅ **network_capture_analysis.pcap** - Complete packet capture file
 2. ✅ **README.md** - This detailed report documenting the analysis process
 3. ✅ **Screenshots** - Key Wireshark interface screenshots showing different protocols

-## Interview Questions Preparation

-### 1. What is Wireshark used for?
-Wireshark is a network protocol analyzer used for network troubleshooting, analysis, software and communications protocol development, and education.

-### 2. What is a packet?
-A packet is a formatted unit of data carried by a packet-switched network, containing both payload data and routing information.

-### 3. How to filter packets in Wireshark?
-Use display filters in the filter bar (e.g., `http`, `dns`, `tcp.port == 80`) or capture filters before starting capture.

-### 4. What is the difference between TCP and UDP?
-- **TCP**: Connection-oriented, reliable, ensures packet delivery and order
-- **UDP**: Connectionless, faster, no delivery guarantee

-### 5. What is a DNS query packet?
-A DNS query packet contains a request to resolve a domain name to an IP address, typically sent to port 53.

-### 6. How can packet capture help in troubleshooting?
-Packet capture helps identify network issues, analyze traffic patterns, detect security threats, and understand application behavior.

-### 7. What is a protocol?
-A protocol is a set of rules and standards that define how data is transmitted and received over a network.

-### 8. Can Wireshark decrypt encrypted traffic?
-Wireshark can only decrypt encrypted traffic if you have the decryption keys; otherwise, it shows encrypted payload data.

 ## Key Concepts Learned
 - ✅ Packet capture techniques